Greg Baise: 1990 Illinois Treasurer campaign

 November 16, 1989, Baise resigned as Secretary of Transportation in order to focus on his campaign running for Illinois treasurer in 1990.

 Baise won the Republican nomination, but lost general election to Democrat Pat Quinn He campaigned on a message of conservatism.
 His opponent, Quinn, campaigned as a populist reformer in opposition to big government. his campaign adopted a tactic of painting Quinn as a longtime anti-establishment demagogue.
 His campaign also criticized Quinn for his failed 1986 treasurer campaign and for having considered runs for various other offices before opting to run again for treasurer.
 His campaign also painted Quinn as having had few accomplishments.
 He criticized Quinn's plan to close what Quinn had called a "tax loophole".
 Quinn had lobbied for the state to impose a sales tax on farm machinery.

 One of Baise's campaign proposals was to establish a "College Savings Plan" to enable the treasurer's office to help students and families afford the cost of higher education.
 He also promised to modernize the office through technology.
 This included establishing electronic transfers of funds.
 He additionally promised to expand the Illinois Public Treasurers’ Investment Pool through collaboration with municipal governments and local treasurers.
 He also pledged that he would request the Illinois General Assembly establish an advisory board to give him recommendations on where he should invest state money.
 During his campaign, there was an incident in which his two-engine plane lost power and landed in a wheat field near Pontiac, Illinois.
-There were no injuries incurred in this icident.
+There were no injuries incurred in this incident.
 During the campaign, Quinn accused Baise of improper conduct by accepting a loan from a road contractor while serving as Illinois Secretary of Transportation.
 Baise ultimately lost to Quinn by an 11.4 point margin.
-Of all the major-party nominees for Illinois statewide offices in 1990, Baise received the least votes, the greatest margin of defeat, and the lowest percentage of the vote in his race.
+Of all the major-party nominees for Illinois statewide offices in 1990, Baise received the fewest votes, the greatest margin of defeat, and the lowest percentage of the vote in his race.